Harshil2107/gem5-resources-api/README.md

 ### 3️ **Install Dependencies**

-Install all required dependencies using the `requirements.txt` file:
+Install all required dependencies using the `requirements.txt` file.
+Azure Functions does not support Python 3.13 yet.

 ```bash
 pip install -r requirements.txt